ray155093/azure-docs.zh-tw/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Azure IoT 預先設定解決方案 | Microsoft Azure"
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""
- description="說明 Azure IoT 預先設定解決方案及其架構，且包含其他資源的連結。"
- services=""
- suite="iot-suite"
- documentationCenter=""